History of Genoa CFC: Championship dominance

 Football in Italy stepped up a level with the creation of the Italian Football Federation and the Italian Football Championship.
 Genoa competed in the first Italian Championship in 1898 at Velodromo Umberto I in Turin.
 They defeated Ginnastica Torino 2–1 in their first official game on 8 May, before winning the first championship later that day by beating Internazionale Torino 3–1 after extra time.

 Genoa returned for the following season, this time with a few changes; the name of the club was altered to Genoa Cricket & Football Club, dropping the Athletic from its name.
 A change in shirt colour was also in order, as they changed to white and blue vertical stripes; known in Italy as biancoblu.
 Genoa won their second title on 16 April 1899, by beating Internazionale Torino 3–1 for the second time.
 On their way to winning their third consecutive title in 1900 and proving their championship dominance, Genoa beat local rivals Sampierdarenese 7–0; a winning margin which would not be bettered by any team in the league until 1910.
 The final was secured with a 3–1 win over FBC Torinese.

 The club strip was changed again in 1901, Genoa adopted its famous red-navy halves and therefore became known as the rossoblu; these are the colours used even to this day.
 After a season of finishing runners-up to Milan Cricket and Football Club, things were back on track in 1902 with their fourth title.
-Juventus emerged as serious contenders to Genoa's throne from 1903 onwards, when for two seasons in a row Genoa beat the Old Lady in the national final.
+Juventus emerged as serious contenders to Genoa's throne from 1903 onwards, when for two consecutive seasons Genoa beat the Old Lady in the national final.

 Notably Genoa became the first Italian football team to play an international match, when they visited France on 27 April 1903 to play FVC Nice, winning the fixture 3–0.
 As well as winning the Italian championship in 1904, the year was also notable for Genoa reserves winning the first ever II Categoria league season; a proto-Serie B under the top level.
 From 1905 onwards when they were runners-up, Genoa lost their foothold on the Italian championship; other clubs such as Juventus, Milan and Pro Vercelli stepped up.

 The fall in part during this period can be traced back to 1908 when FIGC agreed to Federal Gymnastics protests forbidding the use of foreign players.
 Since Genoa's birth they had always had a strong English contingent.
 They disagreed, as did several other prominent clubs such as Milan, Torino and Firenze; as thus they withdrew from official FIGC competitions that year.
 The following season the federation reversed the decision and Genoa was rebuilt with players such as Luigi Ferraris and some from Switzerland.
 The rebuilding of the squad also saw the creation of a new ground in the Marassi area of Genoa; when built it had a capacity of 25,000 and was comparable to British stadiums of the time; it was officially opened on 22 January 1911.